Nayan-Adhikari/Air-Quality-Index/README.md

 - Provide pollutant-specific AQI insights
 - Be used in a **Power BI dashboard** for visualization

-The model is developed by **[Your Name]**, while the dashboard is being built by a collaborator.
+The model is developed by **Nayan Adhikari**, while the dashboard is being built by a collaborator **Pallabi Ghosh**.
 We welcome contributions from developers interested in creating a **full-stack web application** for this project. 🚀

 ## 🏗️ Tech Stack
 ### **Machine Learning Model**